Maddog241/rua/doc.md

     block ::= {stat}

-Lua has *empty statements* that allow you to separate statements with semicolons, start a block with a semicolon or write two semicolons in sequence:
+Lua has *empty statements* that allow you to separate statements with semicolons:

     stat ::= ';'